#[non_exhaustive]#[repr(u8)]pub enum ColorSpaceTag {

 Chromatically adapt the color between the given white point chromaticities.

-This is the tagged counterpart of ColorSpace::chromatically_adapt
+This is the tagged counterpart of ColorSpace::chromatically_adapt.

-The color is assumed to be under a reference white point of from
+The color is assumed to be under a reference white point of from and is chromatically

-.
+adapted to the given white point to.
 The linear Bradford transform is used to perform the

 chromatic adaptation.